ErpNetDocs/webclient/introduction/my-apps/documents.md

 ## Features

-The application allows you to take advantage of various buttons, fields, customization features, and menus to better navigate and organize your documents.
+**My Documents** allows you to take advantage of various buttons, fields, customization features, and menus to navigate and organize your documents.

 ### Documents table